-Since mid-March of 2020 through the end of the first quarter 2021, the Company has experienced a significant increase in sales.
+Since mid-March of 2020 through the end of the second quarter 2021, the Company has experienced a significant increase in sales as compared to historical sales levels.
 A larger than normal portion of those sales has come from certain product categories, particularly firearms and ammunition.